IEvangelist/davidpine.net/content/blog/asp-net-core-security-unit-testing.md

     }
 ```

 Step two, is really the entry point of our core functionality for the test itself.
 We'll need a `Fact` test method.
-Yes, <a href="/blog/xunit-powered-by-roslyn" target="_blank">I'm a HUGE fan of __xUnit__</a> - they have done some amazing things!
+Yes, {{< url-link "I'm a HUGE fan of __xUnit__" "/blog/xunit-powered-by-roslyn" >}} - they have done some amazing things!
 In this test method we will start by getting all the types that are a subclass of `Controller`.

 ```csharp
 [Fact]